-There’s no better place to while away a rainy afternoon than in one of Portland’s many locally owned bookstores.
-The essential and most obvious stop is at Powell’s City of Books, which, with more than 1 million new and used volumes, is the largest independent bookstore in the world.
+There’s no better place to while away a rainy afternoon than in one of Portland’s many locally-owned bookstores.
+The essential and most obvious stop is Powell’s City of Books, which, with more than 1 million new and used volumes, is the largest independent bookstore in the world.
 But don’t stop there!
 Venture a little further afield and you’ll find an abundance of literary riches at these Portland bookstores.

 Green Bean Books

 The impossibly cozy Green Bean has the distinction of being the premier kids’ shop among Portland bookstores.
 Inside a little red house on Northeast Alberta Avenue, you’ll find shelf after shelf of new and used picture books, graphic novels, nonfiction for all ages and a small but eclectic foreign language section that includes books in Vietnamese, Spanish, Chinese and more.
 In addition to literary treasures for the whole family, Green Bean stocks a selection of whimsical toys.
 Shop for finger puppets, hand-painted dolls and fake facial hair (some of which are sold from vintage, coin-operated vending machines).
 Settle into a couch or armchair for story time or an author event; check their site for an up-to-date calendar.

 The petite Monograph isn’t a shop to get lost in, but it’s full of rare, unexpected finds.
 This tidy, stylish shop just off Northeast Alberta specializes in art books, retro posters and ephemera.
 The owners display $1 vintage postcards with the same care as antique opera posters and catalogs from Marcel Duchamp exhibits.